RickStrahl/BlogPosts/2018-11/Returning-an-XML-Encoded-String/ReturningAnXmlEncodedString.md

 I was **very surprised** to find that the fastest and most consistent solution in various sizes of text was `XElement` which was faster than my bare bones string implementation especially for larger strings.
 For small amounts of text (under a few hundred characters) the string and XElement implementations were roughly the same, but as strings get larger `XElement` started to become considerably faster.

-As an aside, the custom string version also runs considerably faster in **Release Mode** (in LINQPad run with *Optimizations On*) with optimizations enabled rather than debug mode.
+As an aside, the custom string version also runs considerably faster in **Release Mode** (in [LinqPad](https://www.linqpad.net/?affiliate=4n4zaa6t) run with *Optimizations On*) with optimizations enabled rather than debug mode.
 In debug mode performance was about 3-4x slower.
 Yikes.

 Not surprisingly `XmlDocument` - even the cached version - was the slower solution.
 With small strings roughly 50% slower, with larger strings many times slower and incrementally getting slower as the string size gets larger.